cdelalama/ESP_MQTT_Vibe/README.md

 # ESP32-H2 Boiler Vibration Monitoring System

-Este proyecto utiliza un ESP32-H2 con un sensor de aceleración ADXL345 para monitorear el estado de una caldera de gasóleo mediante la detección de vibraciones.
-El sistema se conecta a una red WiFi y a un broker MQTT para reportar el estado y también soporta actualizaciones OTA (Over The Air).
+This project uses an ESP32-H2 with an ADXL345 acceleration sensor to monitor the status of a diesel boiler by detecting vibrations.
+The system connects to a WiFi network and an MQTT broker to report status and also supports OTA (Over The Air) updates.

-## Características
+## Features

-- Detección de vibración para determinar si la caldera está encendida o apagada
+- Vibration detection to determine if the boiler is on or off
-- Sensibilidad ajustable remotamente a través de MQTT
+- Remotely adjustable sensitivity via MQTT
-- Conectividad WiFi
+- WiFi connectivity
-- Comunicación MQTT para enviar estados y recibir configuraciones
+- MQTT communication to send status and receive configurations
-- Actualizaciones OTA a través de interfaz web
+- OTA updates via web interface
-- Monitoreo en tiempo real de niveles de vibración
+- Real-time monitoring of vibration levels

-## Requisitos de Hardware
+## Hardware Requirements

-- ESP32-H2 (compatible con ESP32-H2-DevKitC-1)
+- ESP32-H2 (compatible with ESP32-H2-DevKitC-1)
-- Sensor acelerómetro ADXL345
+- ADXL345 accelerometer sensor
-- Cable micro USB para programación inicial
+- Micro USB cable for initial programming
-- Fuente de alimentación para la instalación final
+- Power supply for final installation

-## Conexiones
+## Connections

-Conecte el ADXL345 al ESP32-H2 de la siguiente manera:
+Connect the ADXL345 to the ESP32-H2 as follows:

 | ADXL345 | ESP32-H2 |
 | ------- | -------- |